aws/aws-cli/awscli/topics/s3-config.rst

   * The host running the AWS CLI is optimized for the ``crt`` transfer client.
-    Currently, the ``crt`` transfer client is optimized for Amazon EC2 instances that are of any of these instance types:
+    Currently, the ``crt`` transfer client is optimized for Amazon EC2 instances that are running Linux as the operating system and are of any of these instance types:

     * ``p4d.24xlarge``
     * ``p4de.24xlarge``